flameplat/CS-Game-Project-Zeus/ProjectSkeleton.md

         - the value of the dice.

 3. `Color getRealm()`
-    - **Description**: Retrieves the realm color of the dice.
+    - **Description**: Retrieves the realm gameColor of the dice.
     - **Return Type**: `Color`
-        - the realm color of the dice.
+        - the realm gameColor of the dice.

 4. `DiceStatus getDiceStatus()`
     - **Description**: Retrieves the status of the dice.